The major civilizations of Eurasia found different ways to integrate

 There is probably more going on, though, than just inheritance law: marriage within the patrilineage long predates the rise of Islam among Near Eastern pastoralists.
 It is probably connected with another characteristic of this culture area: an intense culture of honor, including a high premium on female purity (guaranteeing the integrity of the patrilineage).
 To allow a daughter or sister to be seduced by an outsider is deeply dishonorable.
 But even a legitimate marriage to an outsider carries some shame, putting the wife-giving family in an inferior relation to the wife-takers.
 Not letting daughters and sisters marry outside the patriline is one way for a lineage to advertise its honor.

 One of the classic studies of the culture of honor in the Mediterranean is entitled The Fate of Shechem.
 The reference is to the story of Shechem and Dinah and her brothers in Genesis 34.
-Shechem, prince of a then-Canaanite city, seduces (or maybe rapes) Dinah.
+Shechem, prince of a then-Canaanite city, seduces (or maybe rapes) the Israelite Dinah.
 His father, the king, proposes to make things right with a classic marriage alliance: “Make marriages with us; give your daughters to us, and take our daughters for yourselves.
 You shall dwell with us; and the land shall be open to you; dwell and trade in it, and get property in it.”
 Dinah’s brothers, who are Jacob’s sons, pretend to agree to the bargain, but use a ruse to kill Shechem and his father and plunder their city.
 Jacob is outraged that he has acquired a whole new set of enemies, but his sons ask “Shall he make our sister a whore?”
-An unflinching determination to avoid a humiliating sexual dependency trumps the need for an exogamous marital alliance, as blood washes honor clean.
+The advantages of an exogamous marital alliance are trumped by an unflinching determination to avoid a humiliating sexual connection: blood washes honor clean.

 And here’s a website, by “hbdchick,” with extensive posts and references on kinship and major civilizations.